remyd1/containers-benchs/methods/host_ubuntu16_single_core.md

 Single core computing

-## Download, building and a bit of methods
+## Downloading, building and a bit of methods

 Changing elapsed time does not change the results (tests = 1mn, 2mn, 4mn, 8mn).